pjlinn/pjlinn.github.io/pages/pjl-fitness/pjl-fitness-add-movement-form.md

 Please note that it’s possible that the weight unit has already been set to LBS or KG.
 If this is the case, ensure that the correct unit is set before you enter a weight; otherwise the weight you entered will change when you update the weight unit and you will need to update the weight once again.

 Also note that the form will ‘remember’ your last applicable weight unit conversion.
 For example, if you enter 100 KG and change KG to NA and go back to KG, the weight will not change.
 However if you enter 100 KG change KG to NA, and then NA to LBS, it will convert 100 to 220.

+## Weight Units

+A weight unit corresponds to the unit of measure associated with the weight property of a movement.
+These are the following possible weight units:

+- **NA**: NA corresponds to a blank or zero weight value for movements done without external weight.
+- **LBS**: LBS corresponds to pounds; a common unit of measure for weight.
+- **KG**: KG corresponds to kilograms; a common unit of measure for weight.
+- **Percent of Max**: Percent of Max refers to the percentage of your current theoretical or actual max weight performed for the corresponding movement.
+- **Percent of Training Max**: Percent of Training Max refers to the percentage of your current training max weight for the corresponding movement.
+  - Your ‘training max’ value would most likely, but not necessarily, differ from your ‘max’.
+- **Percent Effort**: Percent Effort refers to your perceived level of effort for the corresponding movement.

+## Volume Units

+A volume unit corresponds to the unit of measure associated with the volume property of a movement.
+These are the following possible volume units:

+- **Reps**: Reps is short for repetitions.
+A repetition is performing the act of the corresponding movement.
+  - E.g. 10 push-up reps would be 10 push-ups, 1 rep would be one push-up, and 0 push-up reps would correspond to the maximum number of push-up reps achievable given some external constraint.
+- **Calories**: Calories represent a unit of measure popular on cardio style machines such as rowing machines, exercise bikes, and treadmills.
+- **Meters**: Meters represent a distance of measure most often used with movements such as run, row, bike, and swim.
+- **Miles**: Miles represent a distance of measure most often used with movements such as run and bike.
+- **Time**: Time represents a length of time associated with the movement and is most often used with movements such as L-sits.
+  - Time does not specify a specific unit, but seconds is the assumed unit of measure.
+Individual users can assume a different unit and make note of it however they see fit.

 {% include links.html %}